$p$-adic monodromy and mod $p$ unlikely intersections, I: Introduction

 Besides ours, there are other attempts of formulating characteristic $p$ analogues of the André--Oort conjecture.
-In \cite{BaR20}, a ``mod $p$ special point'' is defined to be the mod $p$ reduction of the whole Galois orbit of a CM point (see also \cite{Ro23}).
-The authors then prove a mod $p$ variant of André--Oort conjecture for product of two modular curves assuming GRH.
-Our formulation of the mod $p$ analogue is very different from theirs.
+In \cite[\S 7]{CO06}, Chai and Oort formulate an analogue using hypersymmetric points.
+In \cite{BaR20}, the authors define a ``mod $p$ special point'' to be the mod $p$ reduction of the whole Galois orbit of a CM point (see also \cite{Ro23}), and then prove a mod $p$ variant of André--Oort conjecture for a product of two modular curves, on condition of GRH.
+In general, it is relatively easy to formulate an analogue, but very hard to verify it in any special case.
+Our formulation of the conjecture is very different from the aforementioned works, and can be verified for products of arbitrary many GSpin Shimura varieties.
+Some aspects of our method are valid for general Shimura varieties, indicating that Conjecture~\ref{Conj:AOforSV} is very likely to hold in general.